 Starting with Outlook 2007, Outlook uses only the Word engine to display and create HTML-formatted emails.
 There had been quite some fuss about this before its release and again before the release of Outlook 2010.

 So what is this really all about?
 Well, to put it short; because it breaks some stuff… But really, trust me, it’s not completely a bad thing that it does so.

-This guide has been slightly updated from the original, which was published in September 2007, to take Outlook 2010 and Outlook 2013 into account.
+This guide has been slightly updated from the original, which was published in September 2007, to also take Outlook 2010, Outlook 2013 and Outlook 2016 into account.

 Some background first

 Now of course the Outlook developers at Microsoft didn’t break it because they like to break things.
 Well… maybe they do, but not when it comes to Outlook though.